Sauted-Mango/Main/README.md

 # Information about this Repo:

-This repo is a place for my current project to live in so I can collaborate with friends on it.
+This repo is a place for my current project to live in so I can easily collaborate with friends on it.